-Despite the economic impact of Covid-19, London is still buzzing with construction work as demand continues for housing, leisure and commercial property.
+Despite inflation being at a 40-year high, interest rates hovering around 4% and the residual economic impact of Covid-19, London is buzzing with construction work as demand continues for housing, leisure and commercial property.
 From flats and houses, to hotels and offices, development is underway on a vast range of projects across the capital, and developers are taking ingenious approaches to overcoming the distinct lack of space in the city.

 Other planning laws that recently came into force mean up to two storeys can be added to buildings without full planning permission.
 On top of this, ‘air rights’ (owning the rights to the air above a property that could reasonably be used) are also a great opportunity for developers to build homes – which can then be sold or leased – on top of commercial premises in London’s crowded streets.

 Added to this, ‘build to rent’ is growing in popularity across the capital.
 Build to rent means homes are developed for long-term letting rather than selling to individual owners.
 The concept comes from the legacy of the 2012 Olympic Games in London, when the organisers were looking at how the athlete’s village would benefit the community rather than property investors.
 Build to rent is an attractive proposition because it lets developers recoup their costs from recurring long-term rents rather than property sales.
 Institutional lenders also like build to rent as it provides the certainty of regular returns compared to one-off payments.